thawkins2/ruby-on-rails-project/README.md

 # Ruby on Rails Project by Tj Hawkins

 ## Description
+Development was done in an Ubuntu environment I created myself.
+Bitbucket was used as my CMS and Heroku was used to deploy the application.
 Goal of project was to get a better understanding of the MVC architecture, Rails in general, and using APIs.
 Project uses an API to get soccer scores and league tables.
 A faux user betting system is nearly set up.
 Just need to decide how I want to connect my bets with a user bet.
 There is also room for a discussion for each game possible, but that is something extra for later on.

 ## Getting started